 Quantitative and qualitative data can be connected in a variety of ways.
 The easiest way is to choose the document variables as selection criteria when you run a Coding Query.
-This will enable you to compare sociodemographic characteristics like "What did female participants over 50 say about XY?" or "How did the suggestions by men compare to those of women?".
+This will enable you to compare sociodemographic characteristics like "What did single participants over 50 say about XY?" or "How did the suggestions by participants in a partnership compare to those who are single?".
 The relevant selection can be made with the function Activate by document variables in the "Mixed Methods" tab.

-First, choose a variable from the list on the left (in this case: Gender), press the arrow and then choose the variable value on the right (in this case: male).
-As soon as you click Activate, all documents with matching variable values will be activated in the Document System, in this example all interviews with male respondents.
+First, choose a variable from the list on the left (in this case: Marital status), press the arrow and then choose the variable value on the right (in this case: single).
+As soon as you click Activate, all documents with matching variable values will be activated in the Document System, in this example all interviews with respondents who are not in a partnership.